What is an Experimental Section?

 For both exams, the experimental section is twenty minutes long, and can feature questions from one of any of the other four graded sections.
 Students familiar with the structure of the exams will know it's experimental, and could choose to select random answers—or no answers at all—secure in the knowledge that doing so won't affect their scores.
 Despite the potential for test takers' flippancy, it still makes sense for the College Board and ACT to administer the experimental sections: there will be enough students who will treat them as if they'll count, and who will thus provide valuable data to the test creators.

 Because it used to be the final section of only the tests that did not include the optional essay, the experimental section was a minor annoyance for a subset of students, and didn’t detract from any sections that counted.
 In the fall of 2018, however, both the SAT and ACT began including the experimental sections for all students taking the tests under standard timing conditions—even those sitting for the essay.
 (Students with extra time accommodations are exempt.)
 For students taking the essay, the experimental section comes immediately beforehand.
-This change, by the way, was not announced online: we know it's happened by talking to many students who have taken the exams.

 All students who take the SAT or ACT under standard timing conditions will be required to test for an additional twenty minutes—a non-trivial addition to an already 4-hour exam.
 It is important that students are aware that they will encounter the experiment section, but that it will not count toward their scores.
 Though students won't be happy sitting for the extra time, students should take comfort in the fact that this extra "surprise" section won't factor into their test results.

 Stay ahead of the curve.
 Receive study tips, test taking strategies, and exam news directly to your inbox.